List of members of the London School Board

 This is a list of members of the London School Board.
 The board existed from 1870 to 1904 when the London County Council replaced it as the local education authority for the County of London.

 Divisions 1870–1885

-The London School Board was created by the Elementary Education Act 1870.
+The London School Board was created by the Elementary Education Act 1870 (33 & 34 Vict. c.
+75).
 The act provided that the "Metropolis" (that is the area of the Metropolitan Board of Works) should be divided into ten named divisions for the elections of members to the board.
 The exact boundaries and numbers of members for each division were fixed by order of Education Department and approved by the Privy Council on 7 October 1870 as follows:

 Members 1870–1876

 Members 1876–1885

-Under the terms of Section 44 of the Elementary Education Act 1876 casual vacancies occurring in the membership of school boards due to death or resignation were no longer filled by-elections but by co-option.
+Under the terms of section 44 of the Elementary Education Act 1876 (39 & 40 Vict. c.
+70) casual vacancies occurring in the membership of school boards due to death or resignation were no longer filled by-elections but by co-option.